aturner-epcc/green-software-hpc/episodes/measurement.md

 -->

-Quantifying your emissions (and generating an emissions rate for your work as described below) are critical steps on the path to reducing and potentially eliminating emissions from your use of HPC systems.
+Quantifying the emissions from your work (and generating an emissions rate, as described below) are critical steps on the path to reducing and potentially eliminating emissions from your use of HPC systems.
 The formula for calculating your emissions from use of HPC systems (`HPC-E`) is straightforward:

 ```
 HPC-E = (E * I) + M